-- 20.5 The regional transportation system shall be developed in general accordance with Map 09: Transportation Network. - 20.6 No new direct access shall be approved from the Plan area to Stoney Trail or Highway 1 unless otherwise determined to be necessary by the Province and County.
+- 18.5 The regional transportation system shall be developed in general accordance with Map 09: Transportation Network. - 18.6 No new direct access shall be approved from the Plan area to Stoney Trail or Highway 1 unless otherwise determined to be necessary by the Province and County.

-- 20.7 The County shall collaborate with The City of Calgary and Alberta Transportation to identify future east/west collectors (corridors) through the Plan area (both north and south of Highway 1). - 20.8 The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
-Development of such a system shall consider design standards, costs associated with upgrading the road network, and long-term operation and maintenance requirements. - 20.9 Where required, local plans shall: - a) Be designed to accommodate existing and/or potential changes in access to the provincial transportation network, as identified on Map 09, and identify the land required for future highway interchanges.
+- 18.7 The County shall collaborate with The City of Calgary and Alberta Transportation to identify future east/west collectors (corridors) through the Plan area (both north and south of Highway 1). - 18.8 The County encourages and supports opportunities to connect to a regional public/private transportation system when deemed feasible based on growth of the Plan area.
+Development of such a system shall consider design standards, costs associated with upgrading the road network, and longterm operation and maintenance requirements. - 18.9 Where required, local plans shall: - Be designed to accommodate existing and/or potential changes in access to the provincial transportation network, as identified on Map 09, and identify the land required for future highway interchanges. - b) be designed to accommodate transit opportunities wherever possible.